Ever wondered why nitro cold brew looks like a stout, tastes naturally sweet, and kicks harder than your average iced coffee?

 However, these deprotonated acids also remove more acid from the beans, which becomes part of the coffee you drink.

-Since cold brew leaves more acid in the beans, it is less acidic.
+Since cold brew extracts less acid from the beans, it is less acidic.

 FAQs about nitro cold brew coffees

-Before I close off this article, let’s quickly go over a few key questions people have when making a nitro cold brew at home.
+Before I close this article, let's quickly address a few key questions people have when making a nitro cold brew at home.

 Who knows, maybe this will answer one of the questions you had as well!